Skip to main content

 Step 1: Log in to your Formaloo dashboard

-You can either create a new form from scratch or use a pre-made template like the Job estimation form and customize it to match your needs.
+• Create your form either by clicking + New → Form to start from scratch, or use the Job estimation form template from the gallery and customize it to match your needs.

 In this example, we'll include fields such as: